ktwillcode/AI-Tool_Agent/README.md

-# AI Routing Agent by KARTIKEYA TRIPATHI
+# AI Routing Agent by KT

 AI Routing Agent is a command-line interface (CLI) application that uses an AI to route user queries to appropriate tools for processing.
 It uses the LangChain library and the Groq LLM API to provide intelligent responses and perform various tasks.